ERoydev/Excel-Data-Manager---Modern-GUI/README.md

 <h3 align="center">Excel_Data_Manager</h3>

   <p align="center">
     Created with tkinter and customtkinter to look like modern styled application.
-It takes the excel file and show the data in treeview table you can search specifially for one or 5 parameters to find the data that you are looking for.
+It takes the excel file and show the data in treeview table so you can search specifially for one or 5 parameters to find the data that you are looking for.
   </p>

 <div align="center">